 When I started working in audio I was recording to tape and editing with a pencil and blade.
 I was pretty thankful when digital editing became an affordable option, allowing me to work for myself, from home.
 It was creative, liberating and exciting.
 And I was no longer covered in cuts.

-The next big shift is here with AI.
+The next big shift is here with voiceovers delivered with AI.

 Right now, I’m looking at ways to make choosing me for a project easier for my potential clients.
 That might be a quick and easy way to audition my sound with your project script – at any time, night or day.
 Or an affordable and flexible way to use me for a pitch campaign.

-Now, clearly, I didn’t try very hard with this sample and had a good laugh at it getting its knickers in a twist with all those double-u-double-us.
-It doesn’t really sound like me, and I’ve deliberately encouraged it to be a bit unpredictable.
+Now, clearly, I didn’t try very hard with the sample below (created in 2023, things have moved on) and had a good laugh at it getting its knickers in a twist with all those double-u-double-us.
+It doesn’t sound like me at all, and I’ve deliberately encouraged it to be a bit unpredictable.
 But with skill and a not-inconsiderable amount of time, it could sound very good.

 And I think this is where the human element remains.
 We instinctively know how to add nuance, humour, a raised eyebrow, or a pause.
 These don’t have a recognisable pattern, and a light touch can alter the meaning of an entire sentence.

-Right now, AI can give you a really valuable demo, but it’s a human that is going to work with you to interpret your ideas, subtle cues, and that seemingly incomprehensible direction (which, honestly, I love, that dance of finding the sweet spot is part of the joy of an interaction).
+Using AI for a speedy demo might be useful, but it’s a human that’s going to work with you to interpret your ideas, subtle cues, and that seemingly incomprehensible direction (which, honestly, I love, that dance of finding the sweet spot is part of the joy of an interaction).

-AI is coming, but only humans can add the human-ness.
+AI is here, but only humans can add the human-ness.